How To: Calculate bonuses based on years worked in MS Excel

 New to Microsoft Excel?
 Looking for a tip?
 How about a tip so mind-blowingly useful as to qualify as a magic trick?
 You're in luck.
 In this MS Excel tutorial from ExcelIsFun, the 228th installment in their series of digital spreadsheet magic tricks, you'll learn how to use the CHAR (10) function to add hard line returns (forced wrapped text) to a text formula created with the ampersand (&) and concatenation tools.

-New to Microsoft Excel?
+New to Excel?
 Looking for a tip?
-How about a tip so mind-blowingly useful as to qualify as a magic trick?
+How about a tip so mind-blowingly advanced as to qualify as a magic trick?
 You're in luck.
-In this MS Excel tutorial from ExcelIsFun, the 242nd installment in their series of digital spreadsheet magic tricks, you'll learn how to create a sudoku puzzle using array formulas, the INDEX function with criteria and data validation.
+In this Excel tutorial from ExcelIsFun, the 538th installment in their series of digital spreadsheet magic tricks, you'll learn how to create dynamic sub tables based on master sheet array as well as how to create array formulae quickly with the Drill-Through method.
+All this is accomplished with recourse to the COUNTIF, IF, ROWS, INDEX, SMALL, ROW functions.

 How To: Hide scroll bars, sheet tabs & charts in Excel